8 Best Prototyping Tools for UX Designers in 2025

 • Does not integrate with Adobe Illustrator

-Marvel is a user-friendly, cloud-based prototyping tool that enables designers to create wireframes, mockups, and interactive prototypes quickly.
-Its focus on simplicity and collaboration makes it an excellent choice for small teams and individual designers who want a straightforward, efficient design process.
+Marvel is a user-friendly, cloud-based prototyping tool, and it’s one with which designers create wireframes, mockups, and interactive prototypes quickly.
+It’s got a great focus on simplicity and collaboration, and that makes it an excellent choice for small teams—along with individual designers—who are after a straightforward, efficient design process to work within.

-Marvel offers a smooth drag-and-drop interface to make it easy to create interactive prototypes from static designs.
-It also integrates with tools like Sketch and Photoshop for seamless asset import.
-Marvel's user testing and feedback capabilities help streamline the design iteration process and improve collaboration.
+Marvel’s smooth drag-and-drop interface is a surefire point of attraction, and it makes it easy to create interactive prototypes from static designs.
+On top of that, it integrates with tools like Sketch and Photoshop for seamless asset import for you to enjoy.
+Last—but not least here—Marvel's user testing and feedback capabilities don’t just help streamline the design iteration process but translate to improved collaboration for you and your team, too.

-Pricing: Free plan available, paid plans starting at $12/month per user
+Pricing: Free plan available, paid plans starting at $16/month per user

 Compatibility: Browser-based, with mobile apps for iOS and Android